 There were no charges and no court imposed penalties for a company with $1.5 billion in assets that is owned by a multi-billionaire rated by Forbes as one of Canada’s wealthiest.
 Not a ten percenter, Murray Edwards is in Canada’s top 0.00004%.
 However, he’s also an effective bagman who has delivered millions of dollars to Premier Clark.

-The same is not true for homeowners responsible for a minor slide of loose fill into an unnamed North Shore creek.
+The same is not true for homeowners responsible for a minor slide of loose fill into a creek on a West Vancouver hillside.
 A couple was fined $100,000 but faced a $560,000 penalty in addition to $80,000 in municipal charges and legal fees.
 This scene of destruction is marked here with an X in the lower left.

 Immunity from prosecution is not the only benefit to Imperial Metals Corporation.
 The company’s quarterly report to shareholders announced that its Mount Polley, Red Chris and Huckleberry mines have “signed on to participate in the power payment deferral plan announced recently by BC Hydro.”
 That lost revenue means the public utility must increase its borrowings to cover the unpaid industrial power charges.
 As BC Hydro’s only profitable customers, residential ratepayers are subsidizing a billionaire who apparently moved recently outside Canada to save income tax.